 - It did not destroy any files however vital military and university functions struggled to continue.

 - The exact financial damages remain unknown, though estimated to be in millions.

-This incident had a huge impact on the society in terms of how importance computers had become, giving birth to the seriousness of cybersecurity.
+This incident had a huge impact on society in terms of how important computers had become, giving birth to the seriousness of cybersecurity.

 Most commons forms of trojan horses include:

 - RAT stands for Remote Access Trojan is one of the most popular trojans that is designed to allow remote access control to an attacker.